 What is PTSD?

-Re-living the traumatic event – The person relives the event through unwanted and recurring memories, often in the form of vivid images and nightmares.
+Re-living the traumatic event – The patient relives the event through unwanted and recurring memories, often in the form of vivid images and nightmares.
 There may be intense emotional or physical reactions, such as sweating, heart palpitations or panic when reminded of the event.

 What is Major Depressive Disorder?